 Aug 2023 update

 Of course, during the Summer it was unrealistic expecting anyone to review anything… Anyhow, I’ve just got back from O‘ahu (ICML23) and Maui (2 days before Lahaina burnt down) and finished the Backprop chapter, therefore the first draft will have 5 chapters in total as of right now.
-Below you can see a few diagrams I’ve developed over these Summer months.
+Below, you can see a few diagrams I’ve developed over these summer months.

 The new semester starts in two weeks, so I’ll be a bit busy with that.
 I need to plan a possible chapter on joint embedding methods and start working on PART II of the book: ‘geometric stuff’.

 About books, I’ve just received my copy of The Little Book of Deep Learning by François Fleuret.
-I have to say it is really well made and I really like it.
+I have to say it is really well-made, and I really like it.
 It’s a bit on the terse side, but I haven’t decided if it’s a pro or a con.

 Load tweets (may take a few seconds)